Graduate Student Orientation

 Online Graduate Student Orientation & Onboarding Resource

-Click Here to Access the Orientation in Blackboard Learn
+Click Here to Access the 2020-2021 Orientation Resource in Blackboard Learn

 This optional resource is offered in addition to any college, school, department, and/or program-specific orientation, onboarding or training programs, some of which may be required.
 Please check with your assigned graduate academic advisor for these opportunities and/or requirements.